ralixjs/ralix/docs/RAILS_INTEGRATION.md

 # Ralix + Rails

-Ralix integrates very well with Turbo-based (Turbo & Turbolinks) Rails applications.
+Ralix pairs really well with Turbo-based (Turbo or Turbolinks) Rails applications.

-It also pairs well with the RailsUJS adapter.
-In that case, you need to pass it via the `rails_ujs` option in the constructor.
+It also integrates with the RailsUJS adapter.
+In that case, you need to pass the instance via the `rails_ujs` option in the constructor.

 Your main entrypoint (`app/javascript/application.js`) should look like something similar to: